ayunav/MeetupOrganizer/README.md

 - ? add waitlist events
 - ? deep link to photos at the event, or to the event, or to the meetup group.
 Play with it.
 - ? add caption to uploaded photos: Uploaded by <member name> via Meetup Organizer iOS app by Ayuna Vogel (include link?)

-- single collection view cell selection to bring up a detail view
-- 2 sections for the images that are already on the server, and for the newly uploaded, with different section background images
+- ? two sections for the images that are already on the server, and for the newly uploaded, with different section background images

 **Unused resources:**